DestinyFate/guilds/README.md

 3. Connect to your postgresql database via Terminal or GUI and create a database called `guilds`

-3. Change details in the `db.config.js` file to be able to access your postgresql db
+4. Change details in the `db.config.js` file to be able to access your postgresql db

+5. Run `node server.js` in your terminal to get the REST service up and running

+##Functions